reflectoring/reflectoring.github.io/content/blog/2022/2022-09-26-handling-timezones-in-spring.md

 > This configuration is especially important for distributed databases, replication, and export and import operations.

 This applies to all databases, so conforming with the preferred practice, we will configure MySQL to use UTC as default when working with JPA.
-This removes the complication of converting between timezones.
-Now we just need to handle timezones at the server.
+This removes the complication of converting between time zones.
+Now we just need to handle time zones at the server.

 For this to apply, we will configure the below properties in `application.yml`